weaviate/weaviate-io/developers/weaviate/concepts/vector-quantization.md

 When the training step is triggered, a background job converts the index to the compressed index.
 While the conversion is running, the index is read-only.
 Shard status returns to `READY` when the conversion finishes.

+Weaviate uses a maximum of `trainingLimit` objects (per shard) for training, even if there are more objects available.

 After the PQ conversion completes, query and write to the index as normal.
 Distances may be slightly different due to the effects of quantization.

 :::info Which objects are used for training?